aLoneWitness/impulse/README.md

 * Create simple skeleton schema
 * Further work on dev tools to make impulse more attractive
 * Switch JSON config formats to INI as it is simpler. https://github.com/Dynodzzo/Lua_INI_Parser
+* Config object rework.
+Assume config lua files as default values and use INI file as a overriding merge.
+Create ingame UI to edit this too.
+This will let server owners change configs without changing config default values.

 ## Working with impulse
 If your working with impulse I reccomend you read the wiki first, feel free to DM me on discord if you have any questions.